 When form-based auto-fill feature is enabled with the allow_form_autofill key:

-- The user can clear the data by tapping the [email protected] menu, selecting Privacy > Clear autofill data, and tapping Clear Selected.
+•The user can clear the data by tapping the Web@Work menu, selecting Privacy > Clear autofill data, and tapping Clear Selected.

 If the form-based auto-fill feature is not enabled, form data is not saved.
-The user sees blank form fields even if the form was previously submitted.
+User sees blank form fields even if the form was previously submitted.

 When password auto-fill is enabled with the allow_password_autofill key: